tegenton/Ink-Reader-Nephilim/grammar.md

               -> object 'has ' keyword '.' ('This effect doesn't remove ~.')?
               -> 'If you would draw a card during your draw step, instead you may skip that draw.
 If you do, until your next turn, you can’t be attacked except by creatures with flying and/or islandwalk.'
               -> 'As long as ~ is untapped, all damage that would be dealt to you by unblocked creatures is dealt to ~ instead.'
+              -> 'As long as enchanted artifact isn’t a creature, it’s an artifact creature with power and toughness each equal to its mana value.'
+              -> 'You may have ~ enter the battlefield as a copy of any creature on the battlefield.'
+              -> 'You control' object
+              -> 'You may have ~ enter the battlefield as a copy of any artifact on the battlefield, except it’s an enchantment in addition to its other types.'
+              -> object ' can’t be blocked except by ' object '.'

 activatedAbility -> costs ': ' effect